 My recipe uses both my grill and the oven.
 This method makes a perfectly juicy brisket on the inside with a crispy outside.
 It’s perfectly divine.

-I would love to completely cook a brisket on my grill, but it tends to cook a little too hot, with its minimum temperatures being greater than 325 degrees.
-So my solution was to first cook the brisket on the grill to get a nice char on the outside and then move the brisket to the inside and finish it off in the oven.
+I would love to cook a brisket on my grill thoroughly, but it tends to cook a little too hot, with its minimum temperatures being greater than 325 degrees.
+So my solution was first to cook the brisket on the grill to get a nice char on the outside, and then move the brisket to the inside and finish it off in the oven.

-I must say this worked very well, and I will be using this technique going forward in the future.
+I must say this worked very well, and I will be using this technique from now on.

 Ingredients